pierre-rouleau/about-erlang/doc/specialized-shells.rst

     # - settitle script to set the terminal title.
     #
     # This script:
+    # - Set PATH to get the specified Erlang version (via asdf-vm)
-    # - Ensure that the Erlang man pages are available via the man command
+    # - Ensure that the Erlang man pages are available via the man command:
-    # - Set PEL_ERLANG_VERSION envvar, used by PEL to inform PEL Emacs Lisp code
+    #   - Set MANPATH to provide access the Erlang man pages
+    #     - If MAN_ONLY_ERLANG environment variable is set, MANPATH
+    #       is set to that directory only, otherwise the Erlang man directory
+    #       is added in front of the current value of MANPATH.
-    # - Set terminal title to indicate which Erlang is used.`
+    # - Set following environment variables:
-    # - Set DIR_ERLANG_DEV to directory root of Erlang projects.
+    #   - DIR_ERLANG_DEV            : where Erlang projects are stored.
-    #   This also acts as a flag protecting against multiple executions of
+    #                                 Also acts as a flag protecting against
+    #                                 multiple execution of scripts that
-    #   scripts that set the Erlang environment.
+    #                                 set Erlang environment.
+    #   - PEL_ERLANG_VERSION        : version of the active Erlang
+    #   - PEL_ERLANG_MAN_PARENT_DIR : Absolute path of directory that holds
+    #                                 Erlang man/man1 directory.
+    #
+    #  The PEL environment variables are used by Emacs PEL

     # ----------------------------------------------------------------------------
     # Script